OCA/server-ux/base_tier_validation_formula/README.rst

 Usage
 =====

+To define the domain,
+* By python code choose the **Formula** option in the Definition field.
-To define the domain by python code choose the Formula option in the Definition field.
+* By both domain and python code, choose the **Domain & Formula** option in the Definition field.

-To define the reviewers by python code choose Python Expression option in the Validated by field.
+To define the reviewers by python code choose **Python Expression** option in the Validated by field.

 Bug Tracker
 ===========